 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Tagetes micrantha is a Annual up to 0.15 metres tall.
+Tagetes micrantha is an annual plant that can grow up to 0.15 metres tall.

 We have no information on this species, though other members of the genus have an irritant sap that can cause dermatitis in sensitive people[